-Unobservable Inputs Range or V Range or Weighted Average
+Unobservable Inputs Range or Wei Range or Weighted Average

 Current market price of the Company's common stock \$ 3.60

 Exercise price of the warrant \$ 12.54

 Dividend yield 0.00%

 Remaining term of the warrant 0.33

 Implied volatility of the Company's common stock 83.05%

 Assumed discount rate 0.33%

 Significant changes in any of those inputs in isolation can result in a significant change in the fair value measurement.
-Generally, a positive change in the market price of the Company's common stock, or an increase in the remaining term of the warrant would result in a directionally similar change in the estimated fair value of the Company's Series I Warrants and thus an increase in the associated liability.
+Generally, a positive change in the market price of the Company's common stock, an increase in the volatility of the Company's common stock, or an increase in the remaining term of the warrant would result in a directionally similar change in the estimated fair value of the Company's Series I Warrants and thus an increase in the associated liability.
 An increase in the assumed discount rate or a decrease in the positive differential between the warrant's exercise price and the market price of the Company's common stock would result in a decrease in the estimated fair value measurement of the Series I Warrants and thus a decrease in the associated liability.
 The Company has not, nor does it plan to, declare dividends on its common stock, and thus, there is no directionally similar change in the estimated fair value of the warrants due to the dividend assumption.